tjgalvin/wsclean/doc/source/image_domain_gridding.rst

 * Total intensity science, i.e., not interested in QUV: only image I with ``-pol I``.
 * Total intensity science, but "nice to have QUV" for e.g. sensivity analysis (V is useful for that): image all polarizations with ``-pol IQUV`` and *link* the deconvolution on polarization I with ``-link-polarization i``.
-* Interested in rotation measure synthesis, not directly in I and V but nice to have: image all polarizations with ``-pol IQUV`` and link the deconvolution on polarization Q and U with ``-link-polarization qu`` (possibly with squared deconvolution etc., see [polarized cleaning page](PolarizedCleaning)).
+* Interested in rotation measure synthesis, not directly in I and V but nice to have: image all polarizations with ``-pol IQUV`` and link the deconvolution on polarization Q and U with ``-link-polarization qu`` (possibly with squared deconvolution etc., see :doc:`polarized cleaning page <polarimetric_deconvolution>`.
 * Interested in all stokes parameter, cleaning each polarization in a joined way: ``-pol IQUV -join-polarizations``.

 Some further explanation on this: IDG in combination with ``-pol iquv -join-polarizations`` can be the best choice in some cases, but if one is only interested in Stokes I, it has the downside that QUV are involved in the cleaning of I, and in case these are mostly empty, the net effect is that the noise in the clean-component finding step is increased slightly.
-Since [WSClean 2.6](Changelog-2.6) it is possible to "link" polarizations.
-Its use is explained on the [polarized cleaning page](PolarizedCleaning).
+Since :doc:`WSClean 2.6 <changelogs/v2.6>` it is possible to "link" polarizations.
+Its use is explained on the :doc:`polarized cleaning page <polarimetric_deconvolution>`.
 To overcome the downside described above, the recommended setting for imaging with IDG is to use polarization linking on I, similar to:

 .. code-block:: bash